Martín Lasarte: Coaching career

 Lasarte's career as manager began at the age of 35 with Rampla Juniors, which he led to the second position in the Primera División in the 1996 Clausura.
 In the following years he was in charge of several clubs, including Al Wasl F.C. from the United Arab Emirates in 2002, which he joined with the side in last place, eventually leading them to fifth.

 In 2003, Lasarte was appointed at Club Atlético River Plate (Montevideo), helping to promotion from the Segunda División in his second season.
-He led his following team, Nacional de Montevideo, to two consecutive national championships.
+He led his following team, Nacional de Uruguay, to two consecutive national championships.
 After finishing fifth in the 2006–07 Apertura he did not have his contract renewed and left, going on to have a very brief spell in Colombia.

 After one season with Danubio F.C. in his country, Lasarte returned to the land of his father and signed for Real Sociedad in the Segunda División.
 In his first season they returned to the top flight after an absence of three years and, in late August 2010, he extended his contract until June 2012.

 In 2010–11, Real were close to the qualifying positions to the UEFA Europa League late into the first half of the campaign, but eventually had to wait until the last matchday to be safe from relegation, which eventually happened.
 On 24 May 2011, however, he was relieved of his duties.

 On 15 May 2014, Lasarte was named manager of Club Universidad de Chile.
 In June 2016, in the same capacity, he returned to Nacional.

 Lasarte was appointed at Egyptian Premier League's Al Ahly SC in December 2018.
 He led the club to its 41st national championship in his first season but, on 18 August 2019, was dismissed after being ousted from the Egypt Cup by Pyramids FC.

 On 10 February 2021, the Football Federation of Chile announced Lasarte as their national team's new coach.
 On April 1, 2022, Martin Lasarte decided not to continue with the Chile national team.